-When AppDaemon is unable to connect initially with Home Assistant, it will hold all Apps in statsis until it initially connects, nothing else will happen and no initialization routines will be called.
+When a plugin is unable to connect initially with the underlying system, e.g. Home Assistant, it will hold all Apps in stasis until it initially connects, nothing else will happen and no initialization routines will be called.
 If AppDaemon has been running connected to Home Assistant for a while and the connection is unexpectedly lost, the following will occur:

-- When HASS first goes down or becomes disconnected, an event called ha_disconnected will fire - While disconnected from HASS, Apps will continue to run - · Schedules will continue to be honored - · Any operation reading locally cached state will succeed - · Any operation requiring a call to HASS will log a warning and return without attempting to contact hass
+- When HASS first goes down or becomes disconnected, an event called plugin\disconnected will fire - While disconnected from HASS, Apps will continue to run - · Schedules will continue to be honored - Any operation reading locally cached state will succeed - Any operation requiring a call to HASS will log a warning and return without attempting to contact hass